Finite-temperature topological invariant for interacting systems

 \subsection{acknowledgement}

 Financial support from the DFG through SFB TR 185, project number 277625399 is gratefully acknowledged.
-The authors thank Sebastian Diehl and Matthias Moos for stimulating discussions and Richard Jen for the DMRG calculation of the ground-state phase diagram.
+The authors thank Sebastian Diehl and Matthias Moos for stimulating discussions and Richard Jen for help in the DMRG calculation of the ground-state phase diagram.
 We also thank J. Sirker for support with the LCRG code.
+M.F. thanks the KITP for hospitality, where part of this work was done and supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.